iondbproject/iondb/README.md

 ## Collaboration

-Pull requests are currently **not** recommended due to significant changes arriving in the near future.
+Pull requests are very much welcome.
+Be aware that IonDB has a strict continuous integration process that must fully pass before changes will be integrated.

 ***